-After a two-year lull caused by the coronavirus pandemic, the annual season of African music and culture in Germany is slowly getting back on its feet.
-Here are the Top Festivals you don’t want to miss before summer ends in 2022:
+This year’s season of African music and culture in Germany is taking shape.
+Here are the Top Festivals you don’t want to miss before summer ends in 2023:

 Music, Fashion Show, Workshop, Film, Market, Culinary Pleasures etc,

 “On stage we show you what Africa has to offer in music, dance and fashion.
 The rhythm of the continent will sweep you and make you dance and celebrate!”

 It will all be about African music, dance and fashion in and around the Old Barracks of Landshut for three days.
 The creative, colourful and varied Africa will be on display with 50 market stands, displaying musical instruments, fabrics, jewellery, shoes, masks, but also CDs, pictures and much more.
 Culinary specialties from West and North Africa ensure unusual culinary delights.
 International, antiracist and African projects are presented as well.
 Since 2002, the festival has contributed to putting Africa on the cultural calendar in Landshut and has gained an excellent reputation beyond the Bavarian town.
 The 15,000 to 30,000 festival visitors each year are a proof of its attraction.

 11 – 16 July / Stuttgart, Marktplatz